marcelmarais/spotify-mcp-server/README.md

 }
 ```

+**Note**: The `expiresAt` field is a Unix timestamp (in milliseconds) indicating when the access token expires.

-7. The server will automatically refresh the access token when needed, using the refresh token.
+7. **Automatic Token Refresh**: The server will automatically refresh the access token when it expires (typically after 1 hour).
+The refresh happens transparently using the `refreshToken`, so you don't need to re-authenticate manually.
+If the refresh fails, you'll need to run `npm run auth` again to re-authenticate.

 ## Integrating with Claude Desktop, Cursor, and VsCode [Via Cline model extension](https://marketplace.visualstudio.com/items/?itemName=saoudrizwan.claude-dev)